Java DSL

 Java DSL example

-This is best illustrate by an example.
+This is best illustrated by an example.
 In the code below we create a new class called MyRouteBuilder that extends the org.apache.camel.builder.RouteBuilder from Camel.

 In the configure method the Java DSL is at our disposal.